IAO Previous Years’ Question Papers - Free PDF Download

 This is also a great place to look up the overall grade distribution, detailed difficulty level analysis, and questions and subject-by-subject difficulty analysis.

-You can also download PDF copies of question papers from the Homi Bhabha Centre for Science Education's website, which may give you some ideas for IAO question papers with answers.
+You can also download PDF copies of question papers from the Homi Bhabha Center for Science Education's website, which may give you some ideas for IAO question papers with answers.

-Answer.
-The International Astronomy Olympiad is held every year in one of the Olympiad member-states astronomical centres from September to December.
+The International Astronomy Olympiad is held every year in one of the Olympiad member-states astronomical centers from September to December.
 Schoolchildren of different ages participate in the Olympiad.